 * For industrial buildings, the investment allowance and the initial allowance can both be claimed in the year in which the building is put into use, together with the wear and tear allowance for that year.

-Goodwill is not deductible as it is a capital expense.
+Goodwill is not deductible as it is of a capital nature.

 A deduction is allowed for preliminary business expenses in the charge year in which that business commences, provided that the expenditure was incurred within 18 months before the commencement and provided that the expense would have been deductible if it had been incurred after the commencement.

 There are special rules for prospecting expenditure in an area in Zambia over which a mining right has been granted.
 These enable the shareholders of the company undertaking the prospecting to claim a deduction for the prospecting expenditure, provided certain conditions are met.

 Deductibility of interest is limited to 30% of a company’s tax earnings before interest, tax, depreciation, and amortisation (EBITDA).
 This limit excludes businesses on the turnover tax system and taxpayers engaged under the Banking and Financial Services Act.
 Any unrelieved interest may be carried forward for deduction in the following year provided that the total interest deducted does not exceed 30% of the tax EBITDA for that year and the interest is in line with the arm’s-length principle.
-Any unrelieved interest may, however, only be carried forward for a period of five years (ten years for entities involved in electricity generation and entities carrying on mining operations).
+Any unrelieved interest may, however, only be carried forward for a period of five years (10 years for entities involved in electricity generation and entities carrying on mining operations).